 The determination of the appeal panel is binding on all parties.

-Full details of the appeals procedure will be sent to parents with the decision letter on 1st March 2013.
+Full details of the appeals procedure will be sent to parents with the decision letter on national offers day.

-In addition to the right to appeal, unsuccessful applicants will be placed on the Waiting List.
-Vacancies arising between 1st March and 31st August 2013 will in the first instance be offered to applicants on the Waiting List, determined in accordance with the order in the over-subscription criteria.
+In addition to the right to appeal, unsuccessful applicants who receive an offer for a school that was ranked lower in their order of preferences than the Archer Academy will be automatically placed on the waiting list.
+Vacancies arising between the acceptance deadline and 31st August will in the first instance be offered to applicants on the waiting list, determined in accordance with the order in the over-subscription criteria.

-Any vacancies that occur on or after 1st September 2013 will be offered to applicants on the Waiting List in accordance with the over-subscription criteria set out below.
+Any vacancies that occur on or after 1st September 2016 will be offered to applicants on the waiting list in accordance with the over-subscription criteria set out below.

 If there are more applicants than places, places will be offered in accordance with the following criteria in order of priority: